sjsu-library/unionist/_items/unionist--image-0201.md

 title: 'Enameled container and lid with anti-slavery slogan: "May the Enemies of Liberty, Feel the Evils of Slavery"'
 bibliographicCitation: https://collections.si.edu/search/record/ark:/65665/fd5c9c8c487349c439da88eb4093c00eacd
-bibliographicCitation.republished: Collection of the Smithsonian National Museum of African American History and Culture; Object number 2011.155.286ab
+bibliographicCitationRepublished: Collection of the Smithsonian National Museum of African American History and Culture; Object number 2011.155.286ab
 fullIssueSequenceNumber:
 creator:
-date.created: 1775-1791
+dateCreated: 1775-1791
 description: 'Enameled container and lid with anti-slavery slogan: "May the Enemies of Liberty, Feel the Evils of Slavery"'
 language: English